lukaszsygula/Python-exercises/README.md

 # Small Python Projects

-Welcome to the Small Python Projects repository!
+Welcome to the Small Python Projects repository

 This collection features a variety of small coding exercises and projects that cover different concepts in Python programming.